 European stag beetle

-Lucanus cervus, is named after appearance of the male: a large beetle with impressive jaws that look like antlers of a deer.
+Lucanus cervus, is named after the appearance of the male: a large beetle with impressive jaws resembling antlers of a deer.
 These jaws are a weird creation of evolution as they are used to impress and fight with male competitors.
 Sometimes they even scare away predators such as woodpeckers and owls.

 While the males can be between 4 and 9 cm long, females are smaller around 3 to 4 cm.
 Also, females have much smaller jaws.
 Sometimes the female can be confused with other species.
 Here is described how to distinguish them from other species with a similar appearance.